The Travel Guide to Kadavu for Families© FijiPocketGuide.com

 The Travel Guide to Kadavu for Families

-A Family Guide to Kadavu
+The Family Travel Guide to Kadavu

 Pristine nature and authentic island culture await on the island of Kadavu.
 Fiji‘s fourth-largest island is home to some 75 villages, the world’s fourth-largest barrier reef, rare bird species only found on the island, and more waterfalls than you can imagine.
 Despite the outer less-visited islands of Fiji often being an intimidating prospect for families, Kadavu is one of the most family-friendly, with a great selection of resorts to look after the whole family during your adventurous Fiji getaway.
 Forget days sipping cocktails by the pool, Kadavu is an island to discover the real Fiji.
 We’ll guide you through the family highlights with this travel guide to Kadavu for families.